hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ![](images/image64.png)

-Detailed information about the command list can be found in: [Manual/Waypoint Mission](manual-waypoint-mission).
+Detailed information about the command list can be found in: [Waypoint Mission](#waypoint-mission).

 ## Creating a Mission